 Celebrate Earth Month in Issaquah!

-Join the City of Issaquah as we celebrate the 51st Anniversary of Earth Day!
-We are in the process of updating this page for 2021.
-Please come back soon for 2021 Earth Month events.
+Join the City of Issaquah as we celebrate the 52nd Anniversary of Earth Day!

-Families and individuals can also celebrate the day or month by engaging in these fun activities, rather than gathering at larger public events this year.
+Families and individuals can also celebrate the day or month by engaging in these fun activities.

 - Take a hike!
 Check out these maps and resources from the Issaquah Alps Trails Club.